Canadian Sydney Pickrem wins bronze in 400-metre individual medley at worlds

 Sydney Pickrem won Canada’s fourth medal of the FINA world championships on Sunday, earning bronze in the women’s 400-metre individual medley.

-Pickrem, of Clearwater, B.C. secured third place with a personal best time of four minutes 32.88 seconds.
+Pickrem, of Clearwater, B.C. secured third place with a personal best time of four minutes 32.88 seconds — the second-fastest in Canadian history.
+She vaulted onto the podium a year after her 12th-place finish in the Rio 2016 Olympic Games.

+“It means the world to me, it’s the first 400 IM international level final I’ve ever made,” said Pickrem, the youngest competitor in the final at 20.
+“I knew when I didn’t make the final in Rio I had so much left, so to finally be able to get in at night and give it all I’ve got, a result like that means the world.”

-Home crowd favourite Katinka Hosszu of Hungary won gold in 4:29.33 while Spain’s Mireia Belmonte took silver in 4:32.17.
+Home crowd favourite Katinka Hosszu of Hungary won gold in a championship record 4:29.33 while Spain’s Mireia Belmonte took silver in 4:32.17.

 Pickrem had the fourth-best time overall in the heats to qualify for the final.